NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 ### 5.4 NCT Compliance Check

 The NCT is trivially satisfied because all quantum operations are local and all measurements are performed on the receiver’s side before any classical communication.
-The classical post‑processing (mean comparison) uses only the locally generated outcomes; no faster‑than‑light signalling occurs.
-The system merely exploits the fact that the quantum resource allows the sender to imprint a statistical bias that the receiver can detect, but the receiver cannot know whether that bias was due to the sender’s action or random fluctuations without also having the knowledge of the sender’s choice – which is not transmitted.
-The actual message is extracted from the comparison of two statistically independent sets of measurements, which is a classical operation.
+The classical post‑processing (witness expectation comparison) uses only the locally generated outcomes; no faster‑than‑light signalling occurs.
+The system merely exploits the fact that the quantum resource allows the sender to imprint a statistical bias on **two‑qubit correlations** that the receiver can detect, but the receiver cannot know whether that bias was due to the sender’s action or random fluctuations without also having the knowledge of the sender’s choice – which is not transmitted.
+The actual message is extracted from the comparison of two independent estimates of a second‑order observable, which is a classical operation.

 ---